2011 Syllabus and Class Schedule for Geography of Virginia (GGS 380)

 Field Trips

-We'll use online text, pictures, and streaming video - but the best images will be those you notice with your own eyes and ears, outdoors and away from the electronic screen.
-Spend this semester observing the scenes around you, and try to place what you see into context.
+We will use online text, pictures, blog posts, and video - but the best images will be those you notice with your own eyes and ears, outdoors and away from the electronic screen.
+Spend this semester observing the scenes around you and place what you see into context.
 There are geologic, political, economic, and many other factors that helped to shape the scenes you observe each day.

 Short field trips, near where you live or work, will be your basis for Field Trip Reports.
-There are 11 of them, but the lowest grade will be dropped, so the best 10 reports that get counted are worth 20% of your final grade.
 In addition, three optional field trips led by the instructor are listed on the class schedule.
-Participation and reports on, one, two, or all three of those field trips will give you a chance to apply in real life what you have been learning online (and earn additional extra credit, of course).
+Participation and reports on one, two, or all three of those field trips will give you a chance to apply in real life what you have been learning online (and earn additional extra credit).

 Class Schedule: